 Extreme wet soil is not needed for saffron plants.
 Under irrigated conditions, the plants need 7 lakh liters/hectare distributed over 10 irrigation cycles.
 Sprinkler irrigation is the most commonly used method for saffron farms.

-What is the life span of the saffron crop?
+What is the Life Span of the Saffron Crop?

-The entire life cycle of the saffron plants can be classified into 5 major stages such as sprouting, flowering, leaf development, development of daughter corms and dormancy.
-From planting to flowering it takes 30-40 days and continues to flower for 5 or 6 weeks.
-The leaves of the plant remain green even after the flowering has stopped for about 6 to 8 months during which the new daughter corms are produced.
+The entire life cycle of the saffron plants can be classified into 5 major stages such as sprouting, flowering, leaf development, development of daughter corms, and dormancy.
+From planting to flowering, it takes 30-40 days and continues to flower for 5 or 6 weeks.
+The leaves of the plant remain green even after the flowering has stopped for about 6 to 8 months, during which the new daughter corms are produced.
 After this, the plant slowly turns yellow and dries out.
 Therefore, approximately the life span of the plant is about one year.

-The corms or bulbs of the plant are planted at a distance of 25 x 15 cm with 2 corms per hill such that one Hectare of land can accommodate 5 lakhs corms.
+The corms or bulbs of the plant are planted at a distance of 25 x 15 cm with 2 corms per hill such that one Hectare of land can accommodate 5 lakh corms.
 The spacing between rows in the farm should be around 20 x 10 cm.

 - Find a location to receive adequate sunlight in the farm area and prepare the soil.

-- Choose healthy disease free bulbs from previous saffron plants.
+- Choose healthy disease-free bulbs from previous saffron plants.

 - Plant the bulbs or corms into holes at a depth of 3-4 inches and spaced at 2-3 inches apart.